 If we look closely at the Gospel according to Matthew, we will see that it is very organized, concise, and neat.
 It is not written chronologically, but instead, the passages are arranged within the five discourses of Jesus:

 There are also variations in the inclusion of passages in each discourse.
-There is also the Infant narrative considered the Introduction and the Conclusion, which is the death and resurrection of Jesus Christ.
+The Infant narrative is considered the Introduction and the Conclusion, which is the death and resurrection of Jesus Christ.

-It is essential to see these partitions in the Gospel because it tells us about the audience of the Gospel or its recipients.
+It is essential to see these partitions in the Gospel because they tell us about the audience of the Gospel or its recipients.
 We must keep in mind that the books of the Bible are not written as “books” but more likely as letters.

-Through this, we can speculate that the audience of this Gospel is Christian Jews or Jewish people who have been converted to Christianity.
-It is further supported by the emphasis Matthew gave on how Jesus fulfilled the prophecies of old.
-Most likely, it is why the Gospel begins with the genealogy of Jesus, the Messiah, the Son of David, and the son of Abraham.
-It is vital in Jewish eyes to establish the fact that Jesus came from the family of King David.
+Through this, we can speculate that the audience of this Gospel is Christian Jews or Jewish people who have converted to Christianity.
+This is further supported by the emphasis Matthew gave on how Jesus fulfilled the prophecies of old.
+Most likely, it is why the Gospel begins with the genealogy of Jesus, the Messiah, the Son of David, and the Son of Abraham.
+It is vital in Jewish eyes to establish that Jesus came from the family of King David.

 Overall Theme

 Matthew wrote the Gospel to the early churches to remind them why they believed.
-Matthew 20:28 is a reminder that the Son of Man came not to be served but to serve, and to give his life as a ransom for many.
-He proved that Jesus is the Messiah that they have waited for for so long.
-Matthew made sure to use format and language that would be comfortable for Jews because that was how much he cared for them and their faith.
+Matthew 20:28 reminds us that the Son of Man came not to be served but to serve and to give his life as a ransom for many.
+He proved that Jesus is the Messiah they have waited for so long.
+Matthew made sure to use a format and language that would be comfortable for Jews because that was how much he cared for them and their faith.

 Best Matthew Bible Verses